Health News Roundup: Biogen pulls application for Alzheimer's drug in Europe; Taiwan won't go into Shanghai-like lockdown despite rising COVID cases, premier says and more | Health

 Taiwan will not go into a Shanghai-like lockdown to control a rise in domestic COVID-19 cases as the vast majority of those infected have no symptoms or show only minor symptoms, Premier Su Tseng-chang said on Saturday, pledging to keep opening up.
 Taiwan has been dealing with a spike in local cases since the start of the year, but the numbers overall remain small - 18,436 since Jan.
 1 for a population of some 23 million - and just four people have died.

-A new case of Ebola has been confirmed in the northwestern Democratic Republic of Congo, the National Institute of Biomedical Research said on Saturday, four months after the end of the country's last outbreak.
-The case was detected in the city of Mbandaka, capital of Congo's Equateur province, said the institute.
-A health ministry spokesperson also confirmed the discovery.
+A new case of Ebola has been confirmed in the northwestern Democratic Republic of Congo, prompting health authorities to enforce urgent containment measures just four months after the previous outbreak came to an end.
+The case, a 31-year-old male, was detected in the city of Mbandaka, the capital of Congo's Equateur province.
+Around 74 of his contacts are being tracked, the health ministry said in a statement.

 Polish health minister upbeat on Moderna vaccine talks